awsles/AzureServices/README.md

 List of Azure service providers, operations (actions), and feature control switches.

 As of 04-May-22, 13526 operations were discovered across 280 Azure service providers (66 of which have no operations defined).
+As of 22-Nov-24, 20996 operations were discovered across 426 Azure service providers (143 of which have no operations defined).

 ## Description
 This repository contains three CSV files which document the various Azure service providers (services) as well as the service provider operations (actions) used in policy permissions.
 This is quite useful when doing policy and role planning to be able to see all actions in one place.

 Comment lines in the CSV (including the header at the top) start with a hastag (#).
-The date when the data was scraped along with the row count may be found at the bottom of each CSV.
+The date when the data was scraped and the row count may be found at the bottom of each CSV.

+## Purpose
+The purpose of this data is for Azure administrators who manage resource permissions.
+As wildcards can be used in permissions, it is important to monitor the set of permissions available for each Azure resource type.

 ## Usage
 ``